Media watchdog accuses Iran of intimidating journalists

 In March, the Iranian government suspended the press accreditation of all Reuters staff in Tehran after publication of a video script on women's martial arts training that erroneously referred to the athletes as "assassins".
 Since then, Reuters has been unable to report from Iran.

-Reuters, the news arm of Thomson Reuters, the global news and information group, corrected the script after the martial arts club complained and apologised for the error.
+Reuters, the news arm of Thomson Reuters, the global news and information group, corrected the script after the martial arts club complained and apologized for the error.

 Reuters' Bureau Chief in Iran, Iranian national Parisa Hafezi, was subsequently charged on several counts including spreading lies and propaganda against the establishment.
 Hafezi had not been involved in drafting the video script.

-An Iranian jury voted on Sunday to convict the Reuters news organisation over the video script.
+An Iranian jury voted on Sunday to convict the Reuters news organization over the video script.
 A final decision will be made by a judge, expected to issue his verdict this month.

 (Writing by Ralph Boulton, Editing by Michael Stott)